-- If we are not able to develop communities successfully and in a timely manner, our revenues, financial condition and results of operations may be adversely impacted. - · We are subject to warranty and liability claims arising in the ordinary course of business that can be significant. - The long-term sustainability and growth in our number of homes delivered depends in part upon our ability to acquire lots that are either developed or have the approvals necessary for us to develop them. - · If the market value of our developed lot and home inventory decreases, our results of operations could be adversely affected by impairments of inventory. - Increases in our cancellation rate may adversely impact our revenue and homebuilding margins. - Third-party lenders may not complete mortgage loan originations for our homebuyers in a timely manner or at all, which can lead to cancellations and a lesser backlog of orders, or significant delays in our closing homes sales and recognizing revenues from those homes. - Difficulties with appraisal valuations in relation to the proposed sales price of our homes could force us to reduce the price of our homes for sale. - We rely on third-party skilled labor, suppliers and long supply chains, and if it fails to identify and develop relationships with a sufficient number of qualified suppliers and subcontractors, or if there is a significant interruption in the supply chains, our ability to timely and efficiently access raw materials that meet its standards for quality could be adversely affected. - · We could be adversely affected by efforts to impose joint employer liability for labor law violations committed by subcontractors. - · We may not be successful in integrating acquisitions, expanding into new markets or implementing our growth strategies. - Adverse weather and geological conditions may increase costs, cause project delays and reduce consumer demand for housing, all of which could materially and adversely affect us.
+- If we are not able to develop communities successfully and in a timely manner, we may be adversely impacted. - We are subject to warranty and liability claims arising in the ordinary course of business that can be significant. - We may suffer uninsured losses or suffer material losses in excess of insurance limits. - The long-term sustainability and growth in our number of homes delivered depends in part upon our ability to acquire lots that are either developed or have the approvals necessary for us to develop them. - · If the market value of our developed lot and home inventory decreases, our inventory could be impaired. - · Increases in our cancellation rate may adversely impact our revenue and homebuilding margins. - Third-party lenders may not complete mortgage loan originations for our homebuyers in a timely manner or at all, which can lead to cancellations and a lesser backlog of orders, or significant delays in our closing homes sales. - Difficulties with appraisal valuations in relation to the proposed sales price of our homes could force us to reduce prices. - Our business and results of operations are dependent on the availability, skill, and performance of subcontractors. - We rely on third-party skilled labor, suppliers and long supply chains. - · Fluctuating materials prices may adversely impact our results of operations. - We could be adversely affected by efforts to impose joint employer liability for labor law violations committed by subcontractors. - · We may not be successful in completing or integrating acquisitions, expanding into new markets or implementing our growth strategies. - · Adverse weather and geological conditions may increase costs, cause project delays and reduce consumer demand for housing. - Poor relations with the residents of our communities could negatively impact sales. - We may be required to take write-downs or write-offs, restructuring and impairment or other charges.